-In-transfer credit is credit awarded from another accredited institution that is accepted for use by the institution awarding the degree.
+In-transfer credit is credit awarded from other accredited institutions that are accepted for use by the institution awarding the degree.
 The academic discipline (Technical Core) requirements of the CCAF degree may not be satisfied by in-transfer credit.
 However, in-transfer credit may satisfy Technical Elective, Leadership, Management and Military Studies, Program Elective, and General Education requirements.